recover1988/recover1988/readme.md

 <br/>
 <h3>Who I am?</h3>
 <hr/>
-I’m a <b>Full-Stack Developer</b> who has study in Henry Bootcamp.
+I’m a <b>Full-Stack Developer</b> who has study in FullStack Bootcamp at Henry.
 Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
 The first time I got interested in programming was when I entered university and started developing programs to solve equations using different methods in MATLAB and GNU Octave.
 <br/>
 <h3>What do I do?</h3>